SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 Some named point and area `natural` features are also written out as localities - `arch`, `cliff`, `gully`, `mountain_range`, `ridge`, and `strait`.

-Point and area 'locality' values are also written; at a zoom level that depends on size.
+Point and area `locality` values are also written; at a zoom level that depends on size.
 Size is determined either by the `way_area` of the area, or the size as defined by `sqkm` of a node.

 `place=sea` is written to `land1` (see below).
 Other `place` values are ignored.